 In general, a number of initiatives (consultations with social partners, several analyses, policy papers) have been taken by international (UNDP), government and NGOs on the policy options for revising the regional development policy framework in Albania.
 The consensus among all international, national and local stakeholders call for a revised policy, legal and institutional framework that will approximate the domestic regional development framework to EU cohesion policy requirements and practices, allowing gradual convergence of the domestic regional policy (CSRD and Draft Law RD) and instruments (Regional Development Fund) with EU cohesion policy and instrument for pre-accession assistance - IPA Component III, instead of developing parallel institutions and programs for regional development, yet allowing co-financing regional projects by the government or other international donors.
-The convergence of domestic regional policy with EU cohesion policy does not exclude or replace national development
+The convergence of domestic regional policy with EU cohesion policy and instruments.